jc0b/bsc.jc0b.computer/content/posts/Running-Mongo-in-Docker.md

 I've frozen the version number in order to make sure that the version stays the exact same throughout development, in order to avoid updates breaking functionality and causing a lot of debugging headaches.

 I've also added two ```ADD``` lines, to add scripts to the docker-entrypoint-initdb directory on the docker host at buildtime.
 Every script in that folder will be run during container startup, so I plan to use them to initialize a new database, ```opendc```, for storing prefab information in, as well as creating the default user and assigning access rights.
 These scripts currently don't work properly, and I'm wondering whether it is because they are not executed in the intended order.
 I need to figure out what order they are executed in, but worst case I will just condense all initialization tasks into one single script.
+(You can read more about these scripts [here](https://bsc.jc0b.computer/posts/initialising-mongodb/))

 ## docker-compose.yml
 OpenDC uses docker-compose in order to actually build and run containers, so I need to add mongo to the ```docker-compose.yml``` file.